-Zimbabwe votes in first post-Mugabe poll but opposition cries foul
+Zimbabwe begins counting votes after first post-Mugabe election

 “Victory is certain, the people have spoken,” Chamisa said after casting his ballot in Harare as a cheering crowd chanted: “President!
 President!
 The president is here!”

-“I have no doubt that by end of day today we should be very clear as to an emphatic voice for change,” Chamisa said.
+“I have no doubt that by end of day today we should be very clear as to an emphatic voice for change.”

-Polling stations opened at 7 a.m.
-(0500 GMT) and were due to close at 7 p.m.
-Zimbabweans are also electing 210 members of parliament and more than 9,000 councillors.
+Chamisa has attracted young and unemployed voters frustrated with nearly four decades of ZANU–PF rule.

 “I’ll vote for Chamisa because it is a vote for change, it is a vote for the youth.
 Tomorrow we will have a new president,” said Fabian Matsika, a security guard in Harare.